Correctional Institutions Division

 Gang Renouncement and Disassociation (GRAD) Process

 The Texas Department of Criminal Justice has initiated a process, which provides a method for offenders to renounce their membership with a known security threat group (STG).
 This procedure is called the Gang Renouncement and Disassociation Process (GRAD).
 Offenders willing to renounce their gang affiliation will be required to participate in the nine month process and associated activities until successful completion is attained.

 After successfully completing the GRAD process, the offender will be released into general population and assigned to a unit recommended by the State Classification Committee.
 If the offender does not successfully complete the GRAD process or is found to be involved in STG activities after release to general population, the offender will be returned to administrative segregation and will not be allowed to participate in the GRAD process again.
 The offender must express to the unit STG officer in written form, a desire to renounce membership in the STG.
 The STGMO shall make the final decision on any matters pertaining to the GRAD process.
 In order to be eligible to participate in the GRAD process, an offender shall meet the following criteria:

 - Have not been involved in any STG activities for a minimum of one year;

 - Have a completed and signed Gang Member Disassociation Form;

-- Have been assigned to administrative segregation Level I for the previous 12 months;
+- Have been assigned to administrative segregation Level I (IA) for the previous six months prior to enrollment;

-- Have not been convicted of any major disciplinary cases for a period of at least one year;
+- Have not received any Level 2 or Level 3 major disciplinary cases for at least six months prior to enrollment;

-- The following security precaution designators: Escape (ES), Staff Assault (SA), or Hostage Situation (HS) shall be reviewed for consideration on an individual case by case basis;
+- The following security precaution designators: Escape (ES), Staff Assault (SA), or Hostage Situation (HS) are reviewed by the State Classification Committee for consideration on an individual case by case basis.

 - Have a signed GRAD Letter of Intention to Participate release form; and